nvoynov/cleon-users/README.md

 To turn this model into a useful application, all you need to add to this model is the actual implementation of the gateway and the user interface.
 And this part will be provided later in a shape of users REST service.

+You can find more in my post [Cleon gem, the first evaluation](https://nvoynov.github.io/cleon-first-evaluation/)

 ## Installation

 Add this line to your application's Gemfile: